Skip to content

 Important: Additional Restrictions May Apply in The Broads Authority

-The Broads Authority has conservation areas.
+The Broads Authority has 2 conservation areas.
+These include Halvergate Marshes BA Con Area, West Somerton.
 If your property is in a conservation area, some or all permitted development rights may be restricted.
 For example, you may need planning permission for changes that would normally be permitted, including alterations to the roof, cladding, or extensions visible from a public highway.

 Check with The Broads Authority planning department before starting work to confirm whether your property is affected by any special designations.